genchandenur/Brain-Tumor-Segmentation-using-U2-Net/README.md

 ### Training Process

 The model was trained on Tesla P100 GPU offered by Google Colab Pro.
+Training took about 1 hour with U2NETP architecture and about 1 hour 30 minutes for U2NET architecture.

 The graphs show epoch-dice loss (left) and epoch-loss (right) over 100 epochs are given below for train (blue) and validation (red).
 ![](images/epoch_dice_loss.PNG)               ![](images/epoch_loss.PNG)